AcademySoftwareFoundation/rez/docs/source/plugins.rst

 .. code-block:: python
    :caption: foo.py

-   '''The docstring for command help, this is required.
+   """The docstring for command help, this is required.""" from rez.command import Command
-   '''
-   from rez.command import Command

    command_behavior = {